Trivadis/plsql-cop-cli/README.md

 The preview/trial version of PL/SQL Cop is licensed under the Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
 You may obtain a copy of the License at https://creativecommons.org/licenses/by-nc-nd/3.0/.

 ![CC-BY_NC-ND](images/CC-BY-NC-ND.png)

+The trial/preview version provides full functionality but is limited in time and volume.

+For production use a separate software license agreement is required.